redox-os/book/src/porting-applications.md

 - Duplicated names

-Some recipes for Rust programs can duplicate the program name in the executable (`name_name`), you can also use the command above to fix these cases.
+Some recipes for Rust applications can duplicate the application name in the executable (`name_name`), you can also use the command above to fix these cases.

 ### Change the active source code folder

-Sometimes a program don't store the source code on the root of the Git repository, but in a subfolder.
+Sometimes a application don't store the source code on the root of the Git repository, but in a subfolder.

 For these cases you need to change the directory of the `${COOKBOOK_SOURCE}` environment variable in the beginning of the `build.script` data type, to do this add the following command on your recipe script: